Status: Live | Last Updated: 5/1/2026

 Seating Areas

-Due to the nature of this event there is no reserved seating, and space in the park is available on a first-come first-serve basis.
-People are encouraged to bring blankets on which to sit with their friends or organization, or folding beach / camping chairs.
+Due to the informal nature of this event there is no reserved seating, and space in the park is available on a first-come first-serve basis.
+People are encouraged to bring blankets on which to sit with their group, or folding beach / camping chairs.

 Sensory Considerations